-The cuff is wrapped around the upper arm, and inflated to a pressure where the pulse in the arm can no longer be heard or felt.
-The cuff pressure is then raised slightly beyond this point, and then slowly lowered in order to get a reading of the systolic and diastolic blood pressure.
+The cuff is wrapped around the upper arm, and inflated to a pressure which temporarily stops the blood from flowing through the brachial artery – the main blood vessel in your arm.
+At this point, the doctor will not be able to feel a pulse in the arm.
+The cuff pressure is then raised slightly above this point, and then slowly lowered.

 The systolic reading (the first number of the 2) indicates the pressure of blood within your arteries during a contraction of the left ventricle of the heart.
 The diastolic reading (the second number) indicates the pressure within the arteries when the heart is at rest.
 Blood pressure is measured in millimetres of mercury (mmHg), for example 120/80 mmHg (known as 120 over 80).

 What is normal blood pressure?

 According to the Heart Foundation of Australia, as a general guide:

 - blood pressure below 120/80 mmHg can be classified as 'optimal';

 - blood pressure between 120/80 and 129/84 mmHg is 'normal'; and

 - blood pressure between 130/85 and 139/89 mmHg is classified as 'high-normal'.